GiangLeN/Zymo-BGISEQ-snakemake/docs/index.md

         """
 ```

-Update rule `all` to the following:
+Update rule `all` to the following as we want the split files as the final result.

 ```
 rule all: